FAQ

 Yes, you can apply later and it would not impact your future admission.

-Yes, however courses that 49erNext students are encouraged to take through the meta-major plans are designed to facilitate their transfer to UNC Charlotte and geared towards UNC Charlotte degree program offerings.
+Yes, however courses that 49erNext students are encouraged to take are designed to facilitate their transfer to UNC Charlotte and geared towards UNC Charlotte degree program offerings.
 Students wishing to transfer to an institution other than UNC Charlotte should consult with an academic advisor at their community college.